 Artist's rendering of the baseball complex

-Construction on the converted facility, still with the working name of Georgia State Stadium, began in February, and the 1st Georgia State football game there is set for August 31 of this year.
+Construction on the converted facility, still with the working name of Georgia State Stadium, began in February, and Georgia State began playing football there on August 31, 2017.

 The CNN Center is adjacent to the arena, and the College Football Hall of Fame just to the north of that, at 250 Marietta Street NW.
 MARTA Gold or Red to Dome-GWCC-Philips Arena stop.